Hectormdev/java-boilerplate/readme.md

 ### Questions and roadmap

-- [ ]  Currently, we must use Spring-boot 2.7.3 to be able to be compatible with liquibase.
+- [ ]  Currently, we must use Spring-boot `2.7.3` to be able to be compatible with liquibase. when possible we should upgrade to Spring-boot `3.0.0`